runaqlib/cronicawan-wax/pages/about.md

 layout: page
 permalink: /about-cronicawan/
 ---

 ## About the Revolutionary Government of Armed Forces

 Following a coup in 1968, Juan Velasco Alvarado assumed the position of President for the new _Gobierno Revolucionario de las Fuerzas Armadas_ (Revolutionary Government of Armed Forces).
 This government quickly implemented a series of leftist reforms to address the historical injustices of the Peruvian state.
-Most notably, Velasco was concerned with the treatment of the Quechua- and Aymara-speaking _campesino_ (rural) populations of Peru.
+Most notably, Velasco was concerned with the treatment of Indigenous peasant and _campesino_ (rural) populations of Peru.

 During this time, Velasco passed a variety of reforms focused on economic redistribution, including refinancing the national debt, agrarian reform, and a major investment into education, health, and housing.
 These reforms also included the nationalization of news media (1974) and the official recognition of Quechua language as an equally valid language to Spanish in education, law, and government.

 These conditions are what made the creation of _Cronicawan_, a state-supported Quechua-language newspaper, possible.

 ## About _Cronicawan_